Camille PLEYEL discovers the talent of Ernest Guiraud.

 Camille PLEYEL (1788.1855)

-“I am keenly interested in the progress of piano studies. »
+"I am very interested in the progress of piano studies."

-Pleyel, delighted to be called as a juror of the piano competition of the Paris Conservatory, is preparing to discover the performances of the young Ernest Guiraud.
+Pleyel, delighted to be called upon as a juror for the piano competition at the Paris Conservatory, is preparing to discover the performances of the young Ernest Guiraud.

 The name of Camille Pleyel remains very closely linked to the piano.
-This played a notable role in the careers of many 19th century artists, including of course Frédéric Chopin.
+It played a significant role in the careers of many 19th-century artists, including, of course, Frédéric Chopin.

-Ernest Guiraud (1837.1892) born in New Orleans, returned to France in 1853 to continue his musical education at the Paris Conservatory.
+Ernest Guiraud (1837-1892), born in New Orleans, returned to France in 1853 to pursue his musical education at the Paris Conservatory.
 Remarkably gifted at the piano, he received first prize for this instrument in 1858, then the Prix de Rome in 1859.
-A close friend of Georges Bizet, Guiraud left behind a fruitful work recognized by his peers.
+A close friend of Georges Bizet, Guiraud left behind a prolific body of work recognized by his peers.

-We attach an engraved portrait of Ignace Pleyel, father of Camille.
+We are including an engraved portrait of Ignace Pleyel, Camille's father.

 Contact form